AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 Then go into Plugins > napari-cellseg3d, and choose which tool to use:

 - **Review**: This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
 It then saves the status of each file in a csv, for easier monitoring
 - **Inference**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells
 - **Training**:  This module allows you to train segmentation algorithms from labeled volumes
 - **Utilities**: This module allows you to use several utilities, e.g. to crop your volumes and labels, compute prediction scores or convert labels
 - **Help/About...** : Quick access to version info, Github page and docs

-See above for links to detailed guides regarding the usage of the modules.
+See the documentation for links to detailed guides regarding the usage of the modules.

 Acknowledgments & References
 ---------------------------------------------